hiibolt/niu-metis-documentation/src/chapter_4_1.md

 First, let's talk about what Metis can and can't do.

 There are a few problems with automation on Metis that make it more difficult than a standard server:
-* You cannot host a webserver on Metis
+* **You cannot host a webserver on Metis**
-* Ports cannot be forwarded
+* **Ports cannot be forwarded**

 This means that one cannot simply host a webserver, which could otherwise recieve requests to start jobs automatically.

 So, what can we do?

 ## The Solution
-When asking why you can't automate something, one of the first questions is to ask "Well, how am I able to do it manually?".
+When asking why you can't automate something, one of the first questions is to ask *"Well, how am I able to do it manually?"*.

 In this case, we are using SSH to connect, and we are then running `qsub` to submit our jobs.